-What were the main digital policy regional updates in the Middle East and North Africa region?
+What were the main digital policy regional updates in the Middle East and North Africa (MENA) region?
 This space brings you the main updates month by month, summarised by the observatory's curators.

-Follow the GIP's February briefing on Internet governance, which will include updates from the MENA region during February.
+Follow the GIP's June 2020 briefing on Internet governance, which will include updates from the MENA region during June 2020.
 Register to attend.

 Curated by Noha Fathy